revolist/revogrid-docs/guide/wcag.md

-# Accessibility
+# Accessibility in Data Grids

-RevoGrid is committed to making data grids accessible to everyone, following international accessibility standards and best practices.
+RevoGrid is committed to making data grids accessible to everyone, following international accessibility standards and best practices for Data Tables.

 This includes implementing keyboard navigation, support for screen readers, and ensuring that all interactive elements are easy to use for people with disabilities.

 ## Accessibility Guidelines

-RevoGrid adheres to globally accepted accessibility standards such as WCAG (Web Content Accessibility Guidelines) and other regional regulations like ADA (Americans with Disabilities Act) and Section 508 in the US, as well as the European Accessibility Act (EAA).
+Our Data Grid adheres to globally accepted accessibility standards such as WCAG (Web Content Accessibility Guidelines) and other regional regulations like ADA (Americans with Disabilities Act) and Section 508 in the US, as well as the European Accessibility Act (EAA).
 The aim is to support WCAG 2.1 Level AA, which is the most common target for organizations seeking to ensure their web applications are accessible.

 ### Key Guidelines Followed: